Platinum Blonde (film): Plot

 When the Schuylers hold a reception for the Spanish ambassador, Gallagher substitutes for the society reporter and chats with Stew.
 Anne is surprised to learn that her husband's best friend (whom she had assumed was a man) is actually a lovely young woman and treats Gallagher icily.
 Then, Bingy tells Stew the Tribune will give him a column if he signs it "Anne Schuyler's husband."
 Insulted, Stew punches Bingy when he calls him Cinderella Man.
 The next morning, Mrs. Schuyler is aghast to find Stew's brawl has made the front page.

-Wrestling with his play, Stew invites Gallagher and another friend, Hank (Eddy Chandler) from Joe's.
+Wrestling with his play, Stew invites Gallagher and another friend, Hank from Joe's.
 They arrive with Joe and several bar patrons in tow and even Bingy shows up to apologize.
 A raucous party ensues.
 Meanwhile, Stew and Gallagher ponder the play, deciding to base it on Stew's marriage.
 Anne, Mrs. Schuyler, and Grayson return as the party is in full swing.
 Stew apologizes for letting the party get out of control, but protests that he can invite friends to "my house."
 Anne replies, "Your house?"

 Stew returns with Gallagher to his own apartment.
 Along the way, he gives a homeless man his expensive garters.
 Grayson stops by to say Anne will pay him alimony, whereupon Stew punches him (earlier, Stew had warned Grayson that his twentieth insult would earn him a "sock to the nose").
 Stew tells Gallagher the play could end with the protagonist divorcing his rich wife and marrying the woman whom he had always loved without ever realizing it.
 Overwhelmed, Gallagher hugs him.